milaguyenlam/strv-newsletter-service/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## License

-This project is licensed under the terms of the MIT license.

-## Contact

-For more information, please contact the project owner.